jonnyboyC/kos-language-server/server/README.md

 - Go to definition for symbols and run statements.
 Currently for clashing globals the first found will be shown
 - Refactoring
   - Rename symbol
-- On hover with experimental type inference support
+- On hover with type inference support
 - Signature help for functions that can be correctly resolved
 - Caching of all documents in the workspace
 - Foldable regions using `\\#region` and `\\#endregion`